 This post will help.
 There’s a handy chart: What Do Pencil Numbers Mean?

 Choose one brand and get used to them.
 Don’t be tempted to mix and match different manufacturers because the grading system is not universal.
 An HB in one brand will not be the same as an HB in another.

-I use Derwent pencils a noted British brand but they are not available everywhere in the world.
+I use Derwent Graphic Drawing Pencils (affiliate), a noted British brand, but they are not available everywhere in the world.
 Take what you need with you or be prepared to switch brands when you arrive.
 I like to take a couple of hard pencils, a medium and a soft.
 In the Derwent range that’s 4H, 2H, HB, and 3B.

 I’ve noticed one brand, in particular, that seems to be available in most countries that I visit.
-Staedtler Lumograph Pencils are more easily found world-wide and if you need new art supplies, they’re a good bet.
+Staedtler Lumograph Pencils 9affiliate) are more easily found worldwide and if you need new art supplies, they’re a good bet.

 Should I Take Mechanical Pencils?

-These days, I like to use mechanical pencils more than conventional ones.
+These days, I like to use Pentel Mechanical Pencils (affiliate) more than conventional ones.
 It’s easy to take plenty of spare leads as they only weigh a few grams.
-I use Pentel Hi-Polymer 0.3mm leads and take plenty with me.
+I use Pentel Hi-Polymer 0.3mm leads (affiliate) and take plenty with me.
 I don’t rely on being able to replenish them.

 Pigment Ink Pens

-If you like to draw in ink, I always used Sakura Pigma Micron pens.
+If you like to draw in ink, I always used Sakura Pigma Micron pens (affiliate).
 They are permanent and affordable and available in a wide range of widths.
 They start from 0.05mm, which is a hairline and fantastic for my style.